The prevention of money laundering and combating the financing of terrorism

 - conceals criminal property (for example, by depositing funds obtained through criminal activity into a gambling account)

-- disguises criminal property (for example, by placing funds obtained through criminal activity into a gambling account and then withdrawing them at a later date)
+- disguises criminal property (for example, by placing funds obtained through criminal activity into a gambling account and then withdrawing later)

 - converts criminal property (for example, by placing bets in a gambling establishment and then cashing in the winnings)